soerenuhrbach/vscode-deepl/README.md

 * `deepl.apiKey`: The key is used to authenticate with the DeepL API.
 [See offical documentation](https://www.deepl.com/docs-api/accessing-the-api/authentication/)
 * `deepl.usePro`: Whether to use the DeepL Pro API - check this option if you use the paid plan.
+* `deepl.formality`: Whether the translated text should lean towards formal or informal language in certain languages.
+* `deepl.splitSentences`: Sets whether the translation engine should first split the input into sentences.

 For this extension to work, the above settings must be made.